Creating the Botanical Garden of the Piedmont

 January 2017 -The Garden Board embarked on an RFP process to hire a qualified landscape architecture firm to design the garden’s 8.5 acres.
 The RFP was announced in October to landscape architecture firms.

 February 2017- The Board enters a partnership with the Friends of Ian Robertson.
 The group is comprised of friends and family of Ian Robertson interested in helping the Garden by promoting the legacy of Ian Robertson –horticulture, design, and education – through the creation of an endowed Ian Robertson Legacy: Lecture Series and a built structure or horticultural element in The Garden.
 A donation for this purpose is made to the Garden.
-The Lectureship is now in its fourth year.
+The Lectureship is now in its fifth year.

 June 2017 – The Garden logo is design through three gifts from generous donors.
 The logo features the abstracted blossom of the Turtlehead, a native Virginia flower.
 The Turtlehead was chosen because of its direct connection to our mission – to cultivate a public garden that reflects the unique character of the Piedmont region.

-May 2018– the Board of Directors announced its selection of Mikyoung Kim Design and Waterstreet Studios as the landscape architecture team to design the Garden.
+May 2018– The Board of Directors announced its selection of Mikyoung Kim Design and Waterstreet Studios as the landscape architecture team to design the Garden.
 Their work began immediately with public input opportunities in June to elicit the community’s desires for the space.
 The public event was held at the Jefferson School African American Heritage Center auditorium.

 Fall of 2018 – A schematic design is to be delivered to the Board.

-Fall 2020 –The Board of Directors of McIntire Botanical Garden announced the approval of a new name for the Garden.
+Fall 2020 – The Board of Directors of McIntire Botanical Garden announced the approval of a new name for the Garden.
 While the complete transition will take some time, going forward, the Garden will be known as the Botanical Garden of the Piedmont.